dungnguyen73/WEB-Assignment/README.md

 the public folder contains all the files left outside

 open public/main.php through a server to see as a public user

+14/8/2023

+add pagination to the search_public files in mvc/view also, make the search bar in the navbar work